-Print or digital, how your book looks can make a huge difference.
-Before you send your manuscript out into the world, you have to think about how it will represent you.
+Print or digital, your book’s appearance can make a huge difference.
+Before you send your manuscript out into the world, you have to think about how it will look to the reader.

-Book design is about much more than just typesetting and making sure all the chapter headings are in the same font size (although those are important to get right, of course).
+Book design is about much more than just typesetting and making sure all the chapter headings are in the same font size (although those are pretty important too).
 The design of your book is about ensuring that every aspect of its appearance is consistent with the contents that you’ve worked so hard on.

-Have a look at our Book Design Portfolio and read on to find out more about the process.
+Have a look at our book project samples and read on to find out more about the process.

 1. Design concept

 As with any creative design project, we start with the concept.
 This is when we sit down together (face to face or virtually) and discuss your requirements, your target readers, and all the other important factors we’ll weave into the design process.

 You may be crystal-clear on what you want or maybe you want to explore a number of options, in which case, we’ll prepare more than one concept design so you can see how the same set of requirements can be met in different ways.
 See the samples below for two very different uses of the same colour palette to create a choice of concepts for the client.

 - Concept on the left: the colour and layered effects will give the reader a sense of history and rich European culture.

 - Concept on the right: a stronger contrast and bolder approach for a more modern ‘look and feel’.

 The concept stage is where you immediately see the benefits of dealing with a professional designer.
 We’ll come up with options and choices that you otherwise wouldn’t consider.
 This is the foundation of your book’s design; everything else flows from here.